Not My Job: We Quiz A Retired CIA Analyst On Briefs (The Underwear)

 SAGAL: There you go.

-SAGAL: So is it true that your job - you were assigned to Saddam Hussein?
+SAGAL: So is it true that your job - you were assigned - this was '97, this was not that long before the war - that you were assigned to Saddam Hussein?
 That was your job?
 We want you to study up on Hussein?

 NIXON: Yeah.
 Well, I had studied him in graduate school at Georgetown.
 And, you know, he was a very intense figure, and I was always interested in him.
 And I spent a good three years directly working on him, and then I started working on Iran.
 But I always kept up to speed on the information on Saddam even when I was working on Iran because in order to understand Iran you also have to understand Iraq and vice versa.

-SAGAL: So you were sent to Iraq to find Saddam Hussein or to interrogate him once he was found?
+SAGAL: So there's a lot to cover.
+So you were sent to Iraq to find Saddam Hussein or to interrogate him once he was found?

 NIXON: Well, both.
 Initially I was to help the special forces find him.
-And so I tried to kind of come up with ideas for how we could look for him.
+And so I did - I interfaced with the special forces and, you know, tried to kind of come up with ideas for how we could look for him.
 And eventually we found him.
 And then...

 SAGAL: Did you help find him?
 You were like, you know, Saddam Hussein, he likes holes in the ground.